How Do You Modify A Child Support Order?

 • The child’s needs change.
 This often means that there’s a new need for health care, regular child care, or new educational requirements.

 • Any factors used in calculating child support change.
-Income looms largest of these, but things like taxes, the cost of insurance, mandatory union dues, and others also play a part.
+Income looms largest among these, but factors like taxes, insurance costs, mandatory union dues, and others also play a part.

-Whatever the case, the party seeking to modify child support bears the responsibility of showing the change in circumstances.
+Whatever the case, the party seeking to modify child support must show a change in circumstances.
 You’ll have to provide proof of income and expenses, medical fees, childcare costs, employment status, visitation and parenting time arrangements, and more.

 The good news is that it is possible to modify child support.
 It takes time and effort, but the court will change the order in the right circumstances.